vivgarcia/daily-plannr/README.md

 # Daily Plannr

-Hi, if you are here Daily Plannr is currently in its development stage.
+Hi, if you are here Daily Plannr is currently in its **planning and design** stage.
 Follow along for updates!

 ## About